josephricafort/journey-of-words-r-data/README.md

-# journey-of-words
+# journey-of-words-r-data

-Visualizing the journey of Austronesian words and how they evolved along the way.
+R data for the journey of words story and exploratory